jouwdan/CREM-docs/topic-01/topic.md

-# Simple Units
+# ESP32 & DHT22 Setup

-This topic has 2 units - each unit has lectures + lab
+This topic shows the basic set up of the remote temperature sensors